nonnontrivial/ctts/README.md

 ## features

-* gRPC api for sky brightness "readings" (at the current time across H3 cells at resolution 6 in north america)
+* gRPC api for predicting sky brightness

 * gRPC api for light pollution values (in RGBA, from a 2022 map)